orchdio/neo-zoove/README.md

 - YouTube Music
 - Apple Music

+Many other platforms and improvements are currently in the works and are expected to land soon.

 ```markdown
 ⚠️ We are currently improving Apple Music integration, therefore it is currently unavailable.
 We will make it available again very soon.
 We are also working on playlist support for YouTube/YouTube Music